- Overview

 These producers can be configured inside Jaspersoft as data sources using the Data Adapter Wizard.
 The best way to start is to construct a valid URL for retrieving XML data using a standard web browser.
 Please note, not all web browsers display unformatted XML content correctly.
 If you see a string of text without an HTML structure, try another browser or search the Internet for a solution.
 As a note, Firefox tends to be the most reliable for displaying useful XML data across operating systems.

-A valid XML Data Producer URL takes the following general form:
+Legacy XML Data Producer URIs took the following general form:

 Global SQL Report Tutorial